Find Schools

 Herzing University - Atlanta ranked #9 on this year’s list.

-On average, students take out $35,355 in loans while pursuing their degree.
+By the time they get their degree, students from this school have racked up an average of $35,355 in student loans.
 Those who take out this much in loans have to make a monthly payment of about $204 if they are on a 10-year repayment plan.
 Once they receive their degree, Herzing University - Atlanta graduates enter the workforce, making an average salary of $39,132 during the early year of their career.

 #10